OpenRTB Adopts Structured User Agents

 Finally, the UA-CHs are assembled into a HTTP Request format and fed into the WURFL device detection process.

-When you run the code and feed it into WURFL, you should see device detection results like this:
+The complete project including all of the helper methods are available here.
+When you run it, you should see device detection results like this: